nikcleju/IT_Course/Lectures/03_ErrorControlCoding.md

 is handled from the sender to the receiver

-* Each channel has a certain **capacity** value = the maximum amount of information than can be sent over the channel
+* Each channel has a certain **capacity** value = the maximum amount of information that can be sent over the channel
     * e.g. a channel may have capacity $C = 0.8$ bits

 * More about this in Chapter IV